School Board Policy 506 -

 21. Whenever a student fails to return to school within ten (10) school days of the termination of dismissal, a school administrator shall inform the student and their parent/guardian by mail of the student’s right to attend and to be reinstated in the school district.

-X. Admission or Readmission Plan
+XIII.
+Admission or Readmission Plan

-A school administrator will prepare and enforce an admission or readmission plan for any student who is excluded or expelled from school.
-The plan will include preventative strategies and skill building.
+A school administrator must prepare and enforce an admission or readmission plan for any student who is excluded or expelled from school.
+The plan must include preventative strategies and skill building.
 The School Board recognizes that parent/guardian involvement is important for student success.
 School administrators are expected to involve the parent/guardian in the admission and readmission process.
 School administrators will review the Code of Student Conduct an potential response to future actions.
 The readmission plan must not obligate the parent/guardian to provide mental health or related medication for their child as a condition of readmission.

-XI.
+XIV.
 Notification of Policy Violations

 Notification of any violation of this policy and resulting disciplinary action shall be as provided herein, or as otherwise provided by The Pupil Fair Dismissal Act, or other applicable law.
 The teacher, building administrator, or other school district officials may provide additional notification as deemed appropriate.

-XII.
+XV.
 Student Discipline Records

 The policy of the school district is that complete and accurate student discipline records be maintained.
 The collection, dissemination and maintenance of student discipline records shall be consistent with applicable school district policies and federal and state law, including the Minnesota Government Data Practices Act, Minnesota Statutes Chapter 13.

-XIII.
+XVI.
 Students with Disabilities

 Students who are currently identified as eligible under the IDEA or Section 504 will be subject to the provisions of this policy, unless the student’s IEP or 504 plan specifies a necessary modification.